Harinlen/Memo/readme.md

 ## Overview

-Memo is a Notepad++ replacement using Qt 6.
-It is aiming to provides the same usage experience as Notepad++ but only use native Qt 6 library for cross-platform supports.
+Memo is a Notepad++ replacement developed using Qt framework only.
+It is aiming to provides the same usage experience as Notepad++ but only use native Qt library for cross-platform supports.

 Tested platform: